pablobascunana/flask-mongo/README.md

 terminal and inside the test folder.
 * When you run the project you can visit `http://localhost:5000/apidocs` to view the swagger documentation.

-## How to use Your locations API
+## How to use Locations API

-* Your locations API can be consumed by the following [repository](https://github.com/pablobascunana/your-locations-vue2) that is a web page created with vue2 that allow you to create users, get, save and delete locations.
+* Locations API can be consumed by the following [repository](https://github.com/pablobascunana/your-locations-vue2) that is a web page created with vue2 that allow you to create users, get, save and delete locations.
 * Also you can consume the API using Postman importing the following